oVirt/ovirt-site/source/release/3.6/index.html.md

 If you're installing oVirt 3.6.0 Alpha on a clean host, you should read our [Quick Start Guide](Quick Start Guide).

 If you are upgrading from oVirt < 3.5.0, you must first upgrade to oVirt 3.5.0 or later.
-Please see [oVirt 3.5.3 release notes](oVirt 3.5.3 release notes) for upgrade instructions.
+Please see [oVirt 3.5.3 Release Notes](oVirt 3.5.3 Release Notes) for upgrade instructions.

 For upgrading now you just need to execute: